google-parfait/tensorflow-federated/docs/gcp_setup.md

     1. Click **Create** to create the instance.

-1. Copy your experiement to the Compute Engine instance.
+1. Copy your experiment to the Compute Engine instance.

     ```shell
     $ gcloud compute scp \